rubenpozzi97/UML-fit/README.md

 source simfit4d_recoMC_singleComponent.sh
 ```
 where you have to set the datasets to be considered (set year = 0 to not include the dataset).
-The variable "datalike" sets the statistics to be considered:
+The variable "datalike" sets the statistics to be considered (datalike = 0 -> full MC stat, datalike = 1 -> data-like statistics).
-* datalike = 0 means consider the full MC stat (half of it actually)
-* datalike = 1 means consider a data-like statistics.

 The code will produce a root file `simFit4dResults/simfit4dResult_recoMC_singleComponentXXXX.root` containing the RooFitResult objects, where XXXX describes the considered datasets.
 Corresponding fit projection plots are created in `plotSimFit4d_d/simfitResult_recoMC_singleComponent_*.pdf`.